Allendale, New Jersey: History

 In 1888, Henry J. Appert, a Swiss immigrant, drained a bog for the cultivation of onions and celery.
 The business—Allendale Produce Gardens, or the "celery farm" to locals—supplied wholesale markets and Campbell Soup Company.
 Allendale was formed on November 8, 1894, from portions of Franklin Township (remainder now Wyckoff), Hohokus Township (remainder now Mahwah) and Orvil Township (remainder now Waldwick).

 The borough was formed during the "Boroughitis" phenomenon then sweeping through Bergen County, in which 26 boroughs were formed in the county in 1894 alone.
 The borough was named for Joseph Warner Allen, a surveyor for the Erie Railroad.

 Babe Ruth would frequently vacation at the Allendale Hotel, which remains in use as a rooming house.

 Geography

 According to the United States Census Bureau, the borough had a total area of 3.12 square miles (8.08 km^{2}), including 3.10 square miles (8.02 km^{2}) of land and 0.02 square miles (0.05 km^{2}) of water (0.67%).

 The borough borders the Bergen County municipalities of Mahwah, Ramsey, Saddle River, Waldwick and Wyckoff.

+As of 2026, the borough is a member of Local Leaders for Responsible Planning in order to address the borough's Mount Laurel doctrine-based housing obligations.